jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

-In the case for relating two values of the unknown type `★`, two injections are related if they are injections from the same ground types and if the underlying values are related later.
+In the case for relating two values of the unknown type `★`, two injections are related if they are injections from the same ground type and if the underlying values are related later.

 ```
 LRᵥ (.★ , .★ , unk⊑unk) dir (V ⟨ G !⟩) (V′ ⟨ H !⟩)